Think Less, Talk Less — Do More (the not-so-secret sauce)

 What Does “Doing More” Really Mean?

-Doing more than you say or think is focusing on actions and habits that bring you closer to your goals and ideas, and not just talking or thinking about them (i.e., not taking action).
+Doing more than you say or think is taking actions and building habits that bring you closer to your goals — turning intangible ideas into tangible reality.

 Explore more: